-Woke Up With a Toothache?
+Woke Up with a Toothache?
 Don’t Ignore These Red Flags!

 A toothache can be annoying at best and downright debilitating at worst.
-But what if you wake up with one suddenly—no warning, no trauma, just pain?
+But what if you wake up with one suddenly, no warning, no trauma, just pain?
 Many people brush it off, hoping it will go away on its own.
 But here’s the truth: a toothache is your body’s way of sounding the alarm.

 Ignoring it could allow something small to turn into something much more serious.